jdrch/Hardware/README.md

 4. Select the in-stock store that has a rating of at least 4 stars with the lowest total price (including shipping)

 The above method can get you brand new stuff for as much as half off MSRP.

+### What's your main OS?

+Windows 10.

+### You should switch from Windows because *insert reasons here*

+No(t for now.)
+At the very least, because:

+1. Windows GUI-first approach makes everything cognitively easy and is generally tolerant of mistakes.
+Point, click, done
+2. Linux and BSD are relatively unforgiving
+3. Windows services management is the best of all modern OSes
+4. NTFS supports seamless on-disk snapshots, which ext4 does (ZFS does, but BSD doesn't have the app libary or dev support to be my main OS)
+5. Windows is a 1st class citizen when it comes to dev support
+6. Veeam, the best backup system currently available to me, supports Windows best
+7. I have the most experience (25+ years?) and am therefore most familiar with Windows

 ### What are the minimum specs you recommend for any new PC?